-- If the first intubation attempt is unsuccessful, and oxygenation is adequate, try again with a change in size/type of laryngoscope (including Airtraq or similar) plus external laryngeal manipulation. - If second attempt fails, a more experienced operator should take over. - A maximum of 3 attempts are acceptable if oxygenation is maintained between attempts. - If hypoxia develops, immediately switch priority to ventilation with cricoid pressure in situ. - Waking the patient up is not practical in the major trauma scenario. - Often the most practical step in this scenario is to progress to a surgical airway (cricothyroidotomy).
-However these may be tried in the meantime - o The airway may require reopening with basic airway manoeuvres and airway

-- adjuncts. - Poorly-applied cricoid pressure may aggravate airway obstruction; a trial of relaxing cricoid pressure during positive pressure ventilation may be indicated, with suction to hand. - Further options are: Intubating LMA, LMA with fibreoptic guided intubation, direct FOB guided intubation-may be complicated by soiling of the airway with secretions/blood and wearing off of anaesthetic drugs - If sufficient oxygenation cannot be restored quickly, a 'cannot intubate-cannot ventilate' situation has arisen.
-Supraglottic airway devices (SAD) may help restore ventilation - IF SAD unsuccessful, prepare for emergency surgical access via cricothyroidotomy (see surgical airway guidance)
+- If the first intubation attempt is unsuccessful, and oxygenation is adequate, try again with a change in size/type of laryngoscope (incl Airtraq or similar) plus external laryngeal manipulation and a bougie. - If second attempt fails, a more experienced operator should take over - A maximum of 4 attempts are acceptable if oxygenation is maintained - If hypoxia develops, immediately switch priority to ventilation with cricoid pressure in situ - Waking the patient up is not practical in the major trauma scenario - The airway may require reopening with basic airway manoeuvres and adjuncts - Poorly-applied cricoid pressure may aggravate airway obstruction; a trial of relaxing cricoid pressure during positive pressure ventilation may be indicated, with suction to hand. - Further options are: Intubating LMA, LMA with fibreoptic guided intubation, direct FOB guided intubation-may be complicated by soiling of the airway with secretions/blood and wearing off of anaesthetic drugs - If sufficient oxygenation cannot be restored quickly, a 'cannot intubate-cannot ventilate' situation has arisen - Supraglottic airway devices (SAD) may help restore ventilation - IF SAD unsuccessful, prepare for emergency surgical access via cricothyroidotomy (see surgical airway guidance)